yatinsd/Quadcopter_SimulinkGAZEBO/README.md

 ## Testing plan of the code on
 When testing the code on a real drone make sure of the following:
 1) Always tune the PID Values within less windy areas
-2) Redundancy in communication channels during initial tuning.
+2) Redundancy in communication channels during initial tuning is required.
-3)